Here’s my FREE gift to you.

-A while ago, I was at a friend’s surprise party and, in my usual fashion, went to take a look at the table’s bounteous offerings.
-The trick for someone that loves food like me is to ensure I eat in small bites, and as food lovers know, that is a bit hard to achieve.
+A while ago, I was at a friend’s surprise party and, in my usual fashion, looked at the table’s bounteous offerings.
+The trick for someone who loves food like me is to ensure I eat in small bites, and as food lovers know, that is a bit hard to achieve.

 I spied a big platter of tasty fried chicken among the offerings, and it smelt good!
-I hovered around it and snatched one that promptly disappeared down my mouth in one bite( sorry, I’m not a dainty eater, my Nigerian boarding school paid put to that).
+I hovered around it and snatched one that promptly disappeared down my mouth in one bite( sorry, I’m not a dainty eater; blame it on my Nigerian rough and ready boarding school).

 A burst of flavour

 I closed my eyes in awe and reverence at the intense burst of flavour that increased as I chewed.
 This was the most well-seasoned chicken I had ever tasted.
-I snatched 4 more onto my plate and perched in a corner like a puppy with a bone and the countenance that said interrupt this one woman chicken party at your peril.
+I snatched four more onto my plate and perched in a corner like a puppy with a bone and the countenance that said interrupt this one-woman chicken party at your peril.

-Once the last of the bites had disappeared down to my grateful stomach, I washed it down with some wine and then beamed at everyone in satisfaction.
-Then I gave the cook lavish compliments that were graciously accepted.
+Once the last bites had disappeared to my grateful stomach, I washed it down with some wine and then beamed at everyone in satisfaction.
+Then, I gave the cook lavish compliments that were graciously accepted.

 A shocking truth

-Later on, as we drove back home, I continued to wax lyrics about the delicious chicken bites and how I would love to go cook it at home if I got the recipe.
-My friend in the car said that this would be quickly arranged, then he casually said, ‘you keep calling it chicken bits.
+Later on, as we drove back home, I continued to wax lyrics about the delicious chicken bites and how I would love to cook it at home if I got the recipe.
+My friend in the car said this would be quickly arranged, then he casually said, ‘you keep calling it chicken bits.
 You do know it is not chicken?’.
-I said indeed I did not.
+I said, indeed, I did not.
 What was it then?
 He said it was Turkey tail!

 Now, don’t you go laughing at me?
 What is the delicacy in your own country?
 As I am British Nigerian, I can say mine is;